Ecology and Belonging: In Search of a New Political Space

 Year Group 2025/26

-In this context, the Ecology and Belonging Theme Group seeks an understanding of belonging that is 1) deep enough to connect people to the environment; 2) powerful enough to draw support from across the political spectrum; and 3) open to newcomers.
+In this context, the Ecology and Belonging Theme Group seeks ways of conceiving and performing belonging that are 1) deep enough to connect people to the environment; 2) inspiring enough to transcend political divisions; 3) open to newcomers.

 A deep question will pervade our discussions: must any conception of belonging be diluted to include newcomers, or can we conceive belonging in a way that is simultaneously deeply meaningful and radically open?